 A new mattress can make a world of difference.
 In fact, one survey found that a majority of adults with arthritis felt their new mattress helped their pain.
 We see this firsthand with our customers in Katy, Richmond, and Rosenberg.
 Our goal is to match you with a mattress that provides both comfort and support where you need it most.
 We focus on models known for exceptional pressure relief and spinal alignment, ensuring your body can fully relax and recover overnight.

-Our Favorite Memory Foam Options
+Our Favorite Memory Foam Mattresses

 Memory foam is a fantastic choice for arthritis sufferers because it’s designed to contour to your body’s unique shape.
 Think of it as a gentle, supportive hug for your joints.
 This material excels at distributing your body weight evenly, which helps cushion sensitive areas like the hips, shoulders, and knees.
 By cradling these pressure points instead of pushing against them, a quality memory foam mattress can help reduce the aches and pains that often disrupt sleep.

-The Best Hybrids for Balanced Support
+The Best Hybrids for All-Around Support

 If you want the contouring benefits of foam but with a bit more bounce and airflow, a hybrid mattress is an excellent option.
 Hybrid mattresses combine a supportive coil base with top layers of memory foam or latex.
 This construction offers a great balance of pressure relief and sturdy support, preventing you from feeling “stuck” in the bed.
 The coil system also promotes better airflow, making hybrids a great choice if you tend to sleep hot.

-Why We Recommend the Helix Collection
+Why We Love the Helix Mattress Collection

 We frequently recommend the Helix collection because it offers targeted support that’s ideal for joint pain.
 For example, the Helix Midnight is fantastic for back sleepers, providing strong spinal alignment and pressure relief.
 Side sleepers often find relief with the Helix Midnight Luxe, which offers a perfect balance of soft cushioning for the shoulders and hips while keeping the spine properly supported.
 This focus on personalized comfort makes Helix a standout choice for managing arthritis pain.

-How Can an Adjustable Base Help with Arthritis?
+Can an Adjustable Base Ease Arthritis Pain?

 Finding the right mattress is a huge step toward managing arthritis pain, but pairing it with an adjustable base can completely change your sleep experience.
 Think of it as a powerful tool for personalized comfort.
 Instead of your body conforming to a flat surface, the surface conforms to you.
 An adjustable base allows you to change your sleeping position with the touch of a button, providing targeted support that can help soothe aching joints, reduce pressure, and improve your overall sleep quality.
 It’s about giving your body the precise relief it needs, right where it needs it.

-Elevate Your Body for Joint Relief
+Elevate Your Legs and Back for Relief

 When you live with arthritis, pressure on your joints can lead to significant pain and stiffness.
 An adjustable base lets you raise your head or feet to find positions that take that weight off.
 One of the most beneficial is the "zero-gravity" position, which lifts your head and legs slightly above your heart.
 This posture helps distribute your body weight more evenly across the mattress, reducing stress on your lower back, hips, and other sensitive areas.
 By relieving this pressure, you can ease into sleep with less pain and wake up feeling more refreshed and less stiff.